-The Secretary of the NSW Department of Planning, Infrastructure and Environment (DPIE) (formally the NSW Department of Planning and Environment) approved Mr Jamie Reeves and Fiona Leslie of Niche Environment and Heritage Pty Ltd (Niche) for the preparation/review of the HHMP on 24 May 2017.
-This HHMP was prepared in consultation with Jamie Reeves and Fiona Leslie.
+The Secretary of DPHI approved Mr Jamie Reeves and Fiona Leslie of Niche Environment and Heritage Pty Ltd (Niche) for the preparation/review of the HHMP on 24 May 2017.
+Previous versions of this HHMP was prepared in consultation with Jamie Reeves and Fiona Leslie.